fossabot/warcode-core/docs/actions/drawrandomcard.md

 # DrawRandomCard

-Select "random" card for player to draw from the deck.
+*Select "random" card for player to draw from the deck.*

+Simulate player drawing a random card from the deck.

 ![DrawRandomCard state diagram](drawrandomcard.svg)